kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

 ```

 **Generic Types**: Instead of working with a specific type, we work with a parameter that is then substituted for a specific type.
 Type parameters are denoted within angle brackets at function heads or class declarations. *[Generics are not scary](https://ts.chibicode.com/generics).
 They’re like regular function parameters, but instead of values, it deals with types.*

+You can pass types, as well as values, to functions.
+To tell whether a function can receive a type argument, hover it and check whether it has any angle brackets.

 ```ts
 // Type as the parameter